How to Reclaim Your Maiden Name After Divorce in Arizona

 How can I make sure that I can change my name when my divorce is final?
 If you decide you want to take back your maiden name, be sure to request that the presiding judge makes a formal order restoring your maiden/birth name.
 If the divorce decree includes a name-change order, it serves as legal proof of the intended name change when it’s time to file the necessary government forms.

 Can I still change my name post-divorce if the original divorce decree does NOT include an order that restores my name?
 You can still change your name post-divorce if you did not get the name-change order included in the divorce decree.
 You will need to go back to court to do so.
+Unfortunately, you cannot go back to the divorce court but, instead, you need to file a request for a name change in the probate division of the court and will have to attend a hearing before the court will change your name.

 How do I change my name?
 Changing your name back requires a number of forms to be submitted as well as calls to any and all creditors, banks, physicians, insurance companies, etc. It’s an arduous process to handle on your own, but most feel it is worth it after the fact.
 Because of the number of forms necessary, many also feel it’s worth it to contact an experienced family law attorney experienced in Arizona divorce proceedings and divorce decree modifications.